-The threats to Palaemonella burnsi from habitat degradation and destruction from human activities (e.g., development; trash dumping or fill; introduction of nonnative fish), and predation by nonnative fish are of high magnitude because this species occurs in only five pool groups.
-All individuals of this species within a pool may be adversely impacted by a single development project, dumping of trash or fill, release of nonnative fish in any of its four remaining sites.
-Collection of P. burnsi for sale or trade, and swimming and bathing in anchialine pools are potential threats.
-We are currently seeking information on the magnitude of threats to this species where it occurs outside of the United States.
+The threats to Palaemonella burnsi from habitat degradation and destruction from human activities (e.g., development; dumping of trash or fill; introduction of nonnative fish), and predation by nonnative fish are of high magnitude because this species occurs in only five known pool systems.
+All individuals of this species within a pool may be adversely impacted by a single development project, dumping of trash or fill, release of nonnative fish in any of its five remaining habitat sites.
+Collection of P. burnsi for sale or trade and swimming and bathing in anchialine pools remain potential threats.

-Imminence:
+Imminence :

-Threats to Palaemonella burnsi from nonnative fish, trash dumping or fill, recreational activities, development and overcollection are nonimminent because they are not ongoing.
-On the island of Hawaii, P. burnsi occurs in one pool adjacent to an area proposed for development, though development has not yet begun.
+Threats to Palaemonella burnsi from nonnative fish, dumping of trash or fill, recreational activities, development and overcollection are nonimminent because they are not ongoing.
+On the island of Hawaii, P. burnsi occurs in one pool adjacent to an area proposed for development, though development was terminated, at least temporarily, in 2009.
 Nonnative fish are not present in the pools in which P. burnsi currently occurs.
-We are currently seeking information on the imminence to this species where it occurs outside of the United States.

-\\Yes\\ Have you promptly reviewed all of the information received regarding the species for the purpose of determination whether emergency listing is needed?
+Yes Have you promptly reviewed all of the information received regarding the species for the purpose of determination whether emergency listing is needed?